lancekrogers/kanban.nvim/README.md

 All setup options are [here](./lua/kanban/ops.lua).

+`:KanbanArchiveBoard <file_path>`
+Archieve's a board, appending the date to the name.
+A new board with the base name will be created and task from TODO and Work in progress will be carried over.

 ### Optional telescope search
 If you installed telescope.nvim, you can search kanban project files by `KanbanOpen telescope` command.